dmnd-pool/dmnd-client/README.md

   DMND Stratum V2 Client.

 #### 3.1 Run Bitcoin Core
-Follow instruction to download and install Bitcoin Core as describe in the official website:
+Follow the instructions to download and install Bitcoin Core from the official website:

 https://bitcoincore.org/en/releases/30.2/